near/community/meetings/chain-wg.md

 Alex Logunov:
 - Done: merged PR to fix lost receipts.
 Submit PR to cap maximum gas price to 10 * minimum gas price.
 Update PR to document burnt gas vs. used gas
 - Todo: compile contracts after state sync; research the idea of global storage

+Egor:
+- Done: Working on specs of how apply works, research for best way to parallelizing runtime
+- Todo: Get ready specs PR, continue research into parallelizing

 Discussion
 - Evgeny: we should compile contracts when we update the state (as a function of the state).